 The values in this context configuration are cleared in the exported files for security reasons.
 You need to enter the context values again in Talend Cloud Management Console.

 Before you begin

-- You must have Execute permission on the workspace to set the task execution timeout or run a Job task.
+- You must have the Execute permission on the workspace where

 - Open the Management page.

 - Select the environment and the workspace using the faceted search at the top of the page.

 - Click Add task.

 - In the Artifact step, select the Job artifact type.